Linville Falls - Plunge Basin Hike

 The path to the left heads to Dugger's Creek Falls.
 Turn right, uphill, to begin the hike to Linville Falls.
 Although it's down in elevation overall to the base, the path starts out by climbing.

-The first part of the hike is through a forest of mixed hemlocks and white pines, with the typical understory of rhododendron, mountain laurel, and greenbrier.
+The first part of the hike is through a forest of mixed hardwoods and white pines, with the typical understory of rhododendron, mountain laurel, and greenbrier.
 In fact, the forest is basically this way all the way to the falls, with varying amounts of hardwood trees mixed in.
-Some of these evergreens are impressive in their size, but the hemlocks are all dying due to infestation with the Hemlock Woolly Adelgid.
-Some of them are already dead, whereas others are just looking sick.
+Some of the evergreens are impressively sized.

-The trail will wind around a bit, at one point curving through a side gully with a long rusty pipe partially exposed, and you'll reach a signed intersection with a spur trail to an overlook after about 1/3 mile.
-If you wish, descend gently on this path down toward the rim of the gorge.
+The trail will wind around a bit, at one point curving through a side gully with a clogged drainage pipe partially exposed, and you'll reach a signed intersection with a spur trail to an overlook after about 1/3 mile.
+Keep right and descend gently on this path down toward the rim of the gorge.
 Right before the overlook it gets considerably steeper, but it's only 3/10 mi total down to the overlook.
 The trail comes out at the top of some cliffs, with some overlooks behind rock walls for safety.
 Stay behind them, and enjoy the spectacular view down into the plunge basin and of the falls below you.

 To get to the bottom of the falls, return to the main trail and hang a right.
-(If you're skipping the overlook, bear left).
-After just a few more feet of climbing, you'll crest a small ridge and start descending.
-Past that point, interesting rock formations begin to appear along the trail, and it gets rougher.
-From here to the bottom, expect exposed roots, logs to climb over, knee-high drop-offs, and slick, angled outcrops.
+After just a few more feet of climbing, you'll crest a small ridge, swing north, and start descending.
+Past that point, interesting rock formations begin to appear along the trail, and the trail gets much rougher.
+From here to the bottom, expect exposed roots, logs to climb over, knee-high drop-offs, eroded areas, and slick, angled rock outcrops.
 You'll pass through a slot between the mountain on the left and a large, layered boulder on the right.
-You'll be walking along the cliff top and a wood rail appears on your right - respect it and keep to the trail.
+You'll be walking along the cliff edge and a wood rail appears on your right - respect it and stick to the trail.

 On the left, a deep fissure appears - it appeared to be too deep to see down to the bottom last time I hiked here.
 But the entrance to this small cave is steep, so I wouldn't try investigating it too closely.
 Just beyond, the trail reaches a point where it can't avoid descending the cliffs anymore.
-A section of trail on a steep set of wooden steps knocks out about 30 feet of it; the trail on either end of the steps is steep, taking you down the rest.
+A section of trail on a steep set of wooden steps knocks out about 30 feet of elevation change; the trail on either end of the steps is steep, taking you down the rest of the way to the river.

-At the bottom of the steps, in the midst of some very tall, nearly dead hemlocks, the trail makes a switchback to the right and becomes extremely rocky.
+At the bottom of the steps, in the midst of a former hemlock grove (look instead now for the impressively large American holly tree growing out of the trail), the trail makes a switchback to the right and becomes extremely rocky.
 The next point of interest you'll encounter will be the base of the cliffs.
-They tower easily 150' above the trail, and a tall hemlock grows right up the face.
+They tower 75 ft above the trail, and a tall hemlock (in a group of 3 big ones that are still alive!) grows right up the face.
 The trail curves left away from the cliffs; although the river has been faintly audible the whole time, that's where you'll really start hearing it roar.
+You'll pass one or two more living hemlocks on the way - enjoy them, because who knows how long they'll last.

 You can walk along a ledge and get fairly close to the bottom of the falls.
 Keep in mind, though, that swimming in the pool is prohibited (unless you're an otter) since you're on Blue Ridge Parkway property.
 Don't get too close to the surging water, and don't try to climb the falls either

 In the tall cliffs to the right of the plunge basin, there's a large "slot canyon" type of rock formation.
-You can easily climb up into the bottom of it, but it quickly gets too steep to proceed.
+You can easily climb up into the bottom of it, but it quickly gets too steep and wet to proceed any further.
+Is this the bottom of the fissure cave seen farther up beside the trail?

 I could easily spend a half day soaking up the scenery here.
 But when you've seen enough or run out of time, head back to your vehicle on the same trail.